Classical Multidimensional Scaling on Metric Measure Spaces: Traceability of cMDS on the circle, tori, metric graphs and fractals

 \subsection{Metric graphs and fractal spaces}

-In this section we consider a fairly large class of one-dimensional metric spaces called \emph{metric graphs} and prove that they all induce traceable cMDS operators.
+In this section we consider a fairly large class of one-dimensional metric spaces called \emph{metric graphs} (see Figure \ref{fig:mg}) and prove that they all induce traceable cMDS operators.

-The literature on metric graphs in the computational geometry and computational topology is keep growing.
+The literature on metric graphs in the computational geometry and computational topology keeps growing.
 In particular, metric graphs are one of the important tools for the shape comparison and the topological data analysis \cite{hilaga2001topology,shinagawa1991constructing,bauer2021reeb} and in the study of quantum graphs \cite{quantum}.
 Furthermore, the class of metric graphs also includes metric trees, which feature prominently in phylogenetics.
+Roughly speaking, a metric graph is a one-dimensional geodesic metric space.
+The precise definition of metric graph is as follows:

 \begin{definition}[{\cite[Definition 3.2.11]{burago2001course}}] A metric graph is the result of gluing of a disjoint collection of segments $\{E_i\}$ and points $\{v_j\}$ (regarded with the length metric on the disjoint union) along with an equivalence relation $R$ defined on the union of the set $\{v_j\}$ and the set of the endpoints of the segments. \end{definition}